 Even though it’s typically not one of the best meats for homemade pizza, this famous white meat is starting to become a favorite protein on your pizza.
 Partly because of its flavor and texture and partly because it’s so good; Buffalo chicken pizza, anyone?

 If you have ever traveled to Argentina or eaten in an Argentinian restaurant, then you might have experienced Argentina pizza which is a meat-heavy pizza usually topped with steak.

 We love steak on pizza, especially when paired with stinky blue cheese or caramelized onions.
 We think the Argentinians may be on to something.

-Steak pizza is served best with a dipping sauce like traditional Argentinian chimichurri.
+Steak pizza is served best with a dipping sauce like traditional Argentinian chimichurri, not Hidden Valley ranch.
 In Argentina, pizza is usually made on the grill, but you can make it at home in your pizza oven or home oven.